Chalarangelo/30-seconds-of-code/snippets/index_of_all.md

 tags: list,intermediate
 ---

-Returns a list of indices of all the occurrences of an element in a list.
+Returns a list of indexes of all the occurrences of an element in a list.

 - Use `enumerate()` and a list comprehension to check each element for equality with `value` and adding `i` to the result.